 - Corn – 54%

-Animal-based proteins are generally more digestible than plant-based proteins.
+Animal-based proteins are more digestible than plant-based proteins.
 However, it’s not enough to feed your cat a cooked egg or muscle meat.
 Balance the macronutrients (fat, carbohydrate, protein) in your cat’s diet to promote good digestive health.
 It’s more difficult for cats to digest carbs.

-- The protein content of the meal (along with the balance of other macronutrients).
+- The protein content of the meal along with the balance of other macronutrients.

-Signs of Poor Digestion in Cats
+What Are the Signs of Poor Digestion in Cats?

 - Larger stools than normal